farkam135/GoIV/README.md

 - [Special Thanks](#special-thanks)
 - [Contributing](#contributing)

-## What is GoIV
+## Introduction
-GoIV is an android app made for Pokémon GO that allows users to seamlessly calculate their Pokémon's IVs.
-GoIV does **not** interfere with Pokémon GO or their servers.
+GoIV is one of the simplest & fastest IV raters that does not eavesdrop on game servers.

 ## Screenshots
 ![Overlays an IV Button](https://i.imgur.com/SxlmeqT.jpg "Overlays an IV Button")